Wiros9/book/docs/dev/actors.rst

 The actors aren't collected only in this global list but also at different places depending on their type.

-Database tables are subdivided into "master tables", "slave tables" and "generic slave tables":
+The most common actors are **database tables**.
+HEre we differentiate between "master tables", "slave tables" and "generic slave tables":

 >>> from lino.core import kernel
 >>> len(kernel.master_tables)
-157
+153
 >>> kernel.master_tables[0]
 lino.modlib.system.models.SiteConfigs

 >>> len(kernel.slave_tables)
-79
+77
 >>> kernel.slave_tables[0]
 lino_xl.lib.countries.models.PlacesByPlace